AliceLR/megazeux/testworlds/README.md

 within MegaZeux itself.
 Run the full sequence of tests with `run.sh`, or use the `make test` rule.

-This system currently requires an `mzxrun` executable in the parent directory.
+This system currently requires an `mzxrun` executable in the parent directory, and may not work correctly for all platforms.
-Currently, the only applicable target architectures are `win64`, `win32`, and `unix-devel`.
-These tests will NOT WORK with any other architecture!

 ## Conventions